bs91/SimpleNEParser/README.md

 XxBlakeFailxX

-AngularDevise is maintained by XxBlakeFailxX, and is distributed under the [MIT License](/LICENSE.md).
+SimpleNEParser is maintained by XxBlakeFailxX, and is distributed under the [MIT License](/LICENSE.md).